-However, these remain proposals at this stage, subject to a business case submission and Welsh Government approval; in addition, consultation with stakeholders will be a key part of the process.
+However, these remain proposals at this stage, subject to a business case approval by Welsh Government; in addition, consultation with stakeholders will be a key part of the process.

 Proposals concerning primary education will be dependent on the review of secondary education that is ongoing.
 Band B proposals in Rhymney include: